Can you park an RV at Disneyland?

 - Once there: Also when you pass the toll, you will be given an invoice that justifies the payment of your place.
 If you want to avoid having a quick note from the Disneyland control team asking you to justify this payment, consider putting your bill on your windshield (so that it is visible).

 There are three sizes of cages depending on the size of your pet.
-If the kennel is not busy, you can ask your pet to use a larger cage.
+If the kennel is not busy, you can opt for your pet to use a larger cage.

 Disneyland in an RV: a cheaper alternative